 IGFS is addressing one of the greatest global challenges – how to ensure the integrity of our food and feed a soaring world population amid issues like climate change, pollution, food fraud and global food-supply chains.
 Food Science at Queen’s and IGFS was ranked No 1 in the UK in the most recent independent REF assessment (2014).

-Queen’s University Belfast is in the Top 173 universities in the world (QS World Rankings 2020) and is part of the Russell Group of the UK’s top research-intensive universities, combining excellence in research and education with a student-centred ethos.
+Queen’s University Belfast is part of the Russell Group of the UK’s top research-intensive universities, combining excellence in research and education with a student-centred ethos.

 Queen’s is a driver of innovation and talent based on excellence.
 It is globally connected and networked with strategic partnerships across the world, helping expand its impact on wider society locally, nationally and globally.